Stochastic Online Instrumental Variable Regression: Regrets for Endogeneity and Bandit Feedback: Experimental analysis

 \paragraph{Evaluation metrics.} We use two evaluation metrics to evaluate the goodness of \otsls{} and Online Ridge regressors.
 First, we plot the learning curve of \otsls{} and \ridge{} for parameters $\beta_1$ and $\beta_2$, while comparing them with their offline counterparts.
 Second, we plot the evolution of $R^2$ of both the estimators, i.e. the proportion of the variation in the dependent variable that is predictable from the independent variables and is mathematically computed in the following way.
 The sum of squares of residuals, also called the residual sum of squares is $ \text{SS}_{\mathrm{res}}=\sum_i\left(y_i-\langle \beta, x_i\rangle\right)^2$ and the total sum of squares (proportional to the variance of the data) is $ \text{SS}_{\text {tot }}=\sum_i\left(y_i-\bar{y}\right)^2 $.
 The formal definition of the coefficient of determination is $ R^2=1-\frac{\text{SS}_{\mathrm{res}}}{\text{SS}_{\mathrm{tot}}} $.

 \paragraph{Results.} Although we do not have a ground truth for the real dataset and cannot average our runs over multiple simulations, several important observations can still be made from the results shown in Figure \ref{gasoline}.
 Firstly, we observe that the coefficient $\beta_1$ corresponding to the endogenous variable exhibits significant differences between the estimates obtained from Online Ridge and \otsls{}.
 This disparity is expected since \otsls{} is specifically designed to address endogeneity, whereas Online Ridge does not possess this capability.
 Conversely, we notice that the difference between the estimates for the exogenous variable coefficient $\beta_2$ is less pronounced.
 In both cases, \otsls{} converges to its final value in fewer rounds (years in this dataset) and then remains relatively constant.
-This behavior confirms that the dataset is affected by endogeneity, and \otsls{} effectively mitigates this issue.
+This behaviour confirms that the dataset is affected by endogeneity, and \otsls{} effectively mitigates this issue.
 Secondly, the coefficient of determination approaches values closer to one at earlier stages, indicating that the estimation of the $\beta$ coefficients is more reliable and robust for \otsls{} compared to \ridge{}.
 This suggests that \otsls{} provides more trustworthy estimates and demonstrates superior performance in handling endogeneity-related challenges.